AndrewV079/Class-Project/README.md

-Requires pyglet to function
+Requires pyglet to function.
-\nCSE120 Project is dependant on all other files /nImage files are replaceable at will
+CSE120 Project is dependant on all other files.
+Image files are replaceable at will.
-/n10/28/25 image files were removed and replace with image_here placeholders
+10/28/25 image files were removed and replace with image_here placeholders.
+11/5/25 stickEnemy changed to connsidered play position when spawning enemies, PlayerClass restrucured to track passive and attacking states, attacking enemy added, player damage detection WIP